Home Emergency Assist could protect your home appliances and help with the expense of getting them fixed or replaced if they break down.

-For smaller items, you could look into gadget insurance.
-This is good for things like like tablets, mobile phones or laptops.
+For smaller items, consider gadget insurance.
+This is suitable for items like tablets, mobile phones or laptops.

-A manufacturer’s guarantee tends to cover mechanical faults.
+A manufacturer’s guarantee typically covers mechanical faults.
 A home insurance policy usually covers accidental damage.
-With appliance insurance, you’ll be covered for a much wider range of possible eventualities.
+With appliance insurance, you’ll be covered for a much wider range of eventualities.

 Most appliance insurance policies include cover for:

 parts, labour and call-out charges

 Even the very best home appliance policies don’t cover everything.
 Exclusions might include:

 wear and tear

 appliances made by certain brands (although all major UK brands tend to be covered)

 Accidental damage and theft might already be covered by your home contents insurance, so check to see if this is the case.